mdhardenburgh/TM4C123GH6PM_Drivers/README.md

     * Flash
 * Hibernate
 * Watchdog
+* Examples folder

 # Test program
 Main contains a very simple example program of how to use the drivers.

+# License
+All code is under the the GPl v3 License.
+Please the read the associated LICENSE file for an in depth licensing agreement

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.

+# Copyright
+Copyright Matthew Hardenburgh 2020.
+All rights reserved.